cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/projects/graphics-engine.md

 2. Rotation
 3. Scaling

+## Background Terminology
+### Vertex
+### Fragment
+### Primitive
+### Mesh

 ## Matrix Operations
 Matrix operations are composed in order to place objects at their desired position on the screen.

 ### Matrix Structure
 Matrices are assumed to be constructed with row vectors for our purposes (though it doesn't matter if it's row vectors).
 We will be using affine matrices, which are a type of $4\times 4$ matrix that can represent and compose translation as well as the other operations.

+The structure of the affine matrix will be explained separately in due time.
+For now we can simply ignore the $4$th row and $4$th column.

 ### Inverse Transformations
+Each matrix implies a transformation, but there also exists an *inverse* matrix that undoes this transformation.
+Inverting matrices is not a trivial problem, therefore for speed and clarity we will be doing each inversion individually.

 ### Translation
+Translation (also sometimes called displacement by *physics majors*) is a transformation that takes an object and moves it in space.
+It preserves everything about the object except for its position.
+All angles, rotations, etc. are conserved.

 #### Translation Matrix
 #### Inverse Translation Matrix